motunla/remote-work-stress-R/README.md

 # Remote Work & Stress: R Group Project

-This project explores stress and burnout across job types in remote work settings using R. Conducted as part of STAT 4030: Programming in R, the analysis used synthetic survey data to investigate relationships between work arrangements, demographics, and mental health indicators.
+This project explores stress and burnout across job roles and work arrangements using R. Conducted as part of STAT 4030: Programming in R, the analysis draws on both synthetic and real-world data to examine relationships between work arrangements, demographics, and mental health indicators.

 ## Objectives
 - Analyze how remote work and job type influence stress and burnout